sguzunov/docs/docs/getting-started/03_fdc3-compliance/fdc3.md

 ### Configuration

-To deploy your FDC3 compliant application in [**Glue42 Enterprise**](https://glue42.com/enterprise/), you have to apply a few configuration settings in order to include your app in [**Glue42 Enterprise**](https://glue42.com/enterprise/) and start using the FDC3 API.
+To deploy your FDC3 compliant app in [**Glue42 Enterprise**](https://glue42.com/enterprise/), you have to apply a few configuration settings in order to include your app in [**Glue42 Enterprise**](https://glue42.com/enterprise/) and start using the FDC3 API.
 It isn't necessary to reference an FDC3 library, as [**Glue42 Enterprise**](https://glue42.com/enterprise/) provides configurable injection of an FDC3 API implementation - the [`@glue42/fdc3`](https://www.npmjs.com/package/@glue42/fdc3) library.

-An important note about the auto injected Glue42 FDC3 library is that it uses internally the [Glue42 JavaScript library](../how-to/glue42-enable-your-app/javascript/index.html) and initializes only the Glue42 APIs on which it depends - [Interop](../../glue42-concepts/data-sharing-between-apps/interop/javascript/index.html), [Shared Contexts](../../glue42-concepts/data-sharing-between-apps/shared-contexts/javascript/index.html), [Channels](../../glue42-concepts/data-sharing-between-apps/channels/javascript/index.html), [Application Management](../../glue42-concepts/application-management/javascript/index.html) and [Intents](../../glue42-concepts/intents/javascript/index.html).
+An important note about the auto injected Glue42 FDC3 library is that it uses internally the [Glue42 JavaScript library](../how-to/glue42-enable-your-app/javascript/index.html) and initializes only the Glue42 APIs on which it depends - [Interop](../../glue42-concepts/data-sharing-between-apps/interop/javascript/index.html), [Shared Contexts](../../glue42-concepts/data-sharing-between-apps/shared-contexts/javascript/index.html), [Channels](../../glue42-concepts/data-sharing-between-apps/channels/javascript/index.html), [App Management](../../glue42-concepts/application-management/javascript/index.html) and [Intents](../../glue42-concepts/intents/javascript/index.html).
 You must always consider this if your app also initializes Glue42, because the Glue42 JavaScript library is optimized to reuse an already existing Glue42 instance (if any) instead of initializing again.
-The Glue42 FDC3 library is initialized before the execution of your application code, which means that if the Glue42 FDC3 library is configured to initialize Glue42, your app will receive that Glue42 instance.
-This is significant in situations where your app depends on other Glue42 APIs as well - [Layouts](../../glue42-concepts/windows/layouts/javascript/index.html), [Window Management](../../glue42-concepts/windows/window-management/javascript/index.html), etc. Use the `"fdc3InitsGlue"` property of the `"details"` top-level key in your application configuration to control whether the Glue42 FDC3 library will return a Glue42 instance.
+The Glue42 FDC3 library is initialized before the execution of your app code, which means that if the Glue42 FDC3 library is configured to initialize Glue42, your app will receive that Glue42 instance.
+This is significant in situations where your app depends on other Glue42 APIs as well - [Layouts](../../glue42-concepts/windows/layouts/javascript/index.html), [Window Management](../../glue42-concepts/windows/window-management/javascript/index.html), etc. Use the `"fdc3InitsGlue"` property of the `"details"` top-level key in your app configuration to control whether the Glue42 FDC3 library will return a Glue42 instance.
 By default, it is set to `false` which means that your app will be responsible for initializing Glue42.
 Keep in mind that the Glue42 instance provided by your app must include all Glue42 APIs on which the Glue42 FDC3 library depends, otherwise it will throw an error.
 In case you want to use only the Glue42 FDC3 API implementation, or you are satisfied with the Glue42 APIs that the Glue42 FDC3 library offers, set the `"fdc3InitsGlue"` property to `true`.

-To enable injecting the Glue42 FDC3 API implementation, edit your [application configuration](../../developers/configuration/application/index.html) and the [system configuration](../../developers/configuration/system/index.html) of [**Glue42 Enterprise**](https://glue42.com/enterprise/):
+To enable injecting the Glue42 FDC3 API implementation, edit your [app configuration](../../developers/configuration/application/index.html) and the [system configuration](../../developers/configuration/system/index.html) of [**Glue42 Enterprise**](https://glue42.com/enterprise/):

-- Use the `"autoInjectFdc3"` and `"fdc3InitsGlue"` properties of the `"details"` top-level key in your application configuration to enable auto injecting the Glue42 FDC3 library and to configure it whether to initialize Glue42 or not:
+- Use the `"autoInjectFdc3"` and `"fdc3InitsGlue"` properties of the `"details"` top-level key in your app configuration to enable auto injecting the Glue42 FDC3 library and to configure it whether to initialize Glue42 or not:

 ```json
 {